 This report collects basic financial data from a domestic bank holding company (BHC), a savings and loan holding company (SLHC), and a securities holding company (SHC) on a consolidated, parent-only basis in the form of a balance sheet, an income statement, and supporting schedules relating to investments, cash flow, and certain memoranda items.

 Purpose: The information is used to assess and monitor the financial condition of parent holding companies.

 This report is filed by the parent company of large BHCs, SLHCs, and SHCs.
-For purposes of this report, large BHCs, SLHCs, and SHCs are BHCs, SLHCs, and SHCs with total consolidated assets of $500 million or more.
+For purposes of this report, large BHCs, SLHCs, and SHCs are BHCs, SLHCs, and SHCs with total consolidated assets of $1 billion or more.
 In addition, BHCs, SLHCs, and SHCs meeting certain criteria may be required to file this report regardless of size.
 When such BHCs, SLHCs, or SHCs are tiered holding companies, each of the subsidiary holding companies files separate reports.